Ceará: Must-see tourist destinations in Brazil

 Praia de Canoa Quebrada em Aracati CE

-Other notable regional beaches include Praia das Fontes, Morro Branco, Icaraí, Presídio, Baleia, Flecheiras, Cumbuco, Ponta Grossa, Lagoinha and Barra do Cauipe.
+In the region, other notable beaches include Praia das Fontes, Morro Branco, Icaraí, Presídio, Baleia, Flecheiras, Cumbuco, Ponta Grossa, Lagoinha and Barra do Cauipe.

 Praia de Morro Branco em Beberibe

-The coast of Ceará is crossed by two highways, Costa do Sol Nascente and Costa do Sol Poente, which leave from Fortaleza towards the east and west coasts respectively.
+The coast of Ceará is crossed by two motorways, known as the Costa do Sol Nascente and the Costa do Sol Poente, which, starting from Fortaleza, run towards the east and west coasts respectively.

-Explore a variety of publications dedicated to Ceará on the Bahia.ws website.
-Here you’ll find a wealth of information on tourist attractions, culture, gastronomy and much more.
+Explore a range of publications dedicated to Ceará on the Bahia.ws website.
+Here, you’ll find a wealth of information on tourist attractions, culture, cuisine and much more.

-• From July to December to enjoy the sunny coast.
-Between January and March, the beaches are crowded and prices increase.
+• From July to December, to enjoy the sunny coast.
+Between January and March, the beaches get very busy and prices go up.

-• Between December and May, the period of rain and heat, to enjoy the lagoons, dunes and beaches to the fullest.
+• Between December and May, the rainy and hot season, to enjoy the fuller lagoons, the dunes and the beaches.

-• From January to June, when the municipality of Sobral takes on a milder air, with an average temperature of 30°C.
+• From January to June, when the municipality of Sobral, with an average temperature of 30°C, enjoys milder weather.

-• In the three great pilgrimages in honour of Father Cícero: on 15 September; from 30 October to 2 November; and from 30 January to 2 February.
+• During the three major pilgrimages in honour of Padre Cícero: on 15 September; from 30 October to 2 November; and from 30 January to 2 February.

 Ceará Tourist Guide